pouyana/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image7]

 It can be seen that the prediction was 58% for 60Km/h and only 42% for 50Km/h which was the correct guess.

+![alt text][image9]

+For this the highest probability was for the correct image (46%), but it was no 100%.
+The classes got 7%, 6%, 5% and ... accordingly.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?